router-protocol/router-chain-docs/docs/develop/asset-transfer/nitro/tools/nitro-js-sdk/request-quote.md

 :::info
 Important Note:
 To play around with the API, you can use the Partner ID given in the example above.
 But for use in any product/protocol, you will be assigned a unique Partner ID.
-To get your Partner ID, please contact us on [Telegram](https://t.me/Add_ith).
+To get your Partner ID, please use the link provided [here](https://app.routernitro.com/partnerId).
 :::